Statistics tell us that firefighters and law enforcement officers are more likely to die by suicide than in the line of

 This class is geared for chaplains, clergy, and first responders and costs $180.
 You’ll receive two days of instruction and discussion, a workbook, a certificate of completion from the International Critical Incident Stress Foundation, and donuts & coffee plus lunch and snacks on both days.
 If your registration form and check (sorry, we can’t take credit cards or purchase orders) are postmarked by April 4, you can take a $25 discount!
 All registration forms and checks (payable to “OFFC”) must be received no later than Monday, May 9, to allow for ordering and shipping of books and other materials.

 The class will be held at Hawker United Church of Christ, 1617 North Longview Street (just a block north of Dayton Xenia Road) in Beavercreek.
 Dress is casual.
 Registration is at 8:30 am, and the class is from 9:00 am to 4:00 pm.

 If you have any questions, call Chaplain David Williamson at 937-426-0973 or email DWilliamson@FireChap.net.

 We’re getting back together again.
 Thank God!
-But it’s summer, and you’re relaxing in your backyard (if you haven’t been overrun with cicada carcasses) or your screened-in porch.
+But it’s summer, and you’re relaxing in your backyard (your screened-in porch.
 What can you do to “improve your serve” while wearing shorts and flip-flops?
 Here are a few online ideas.

 FEMA NIMS courses 100, 200, 700, & 800 are all free!
 They offer a great introduction to the incident command and incident management systems which your fire department, and the fire departments (and other emergency response agencies) in neighboring communities use.
 Each of these courses will take about three hours to complete .
 See the latest course listings at http://training.fema.gov/IS/NIMS.asp.